Covering of the Senne: Demolition and construction

+The covering of the river itself, by far the largest operation, absorbed two-thirds of the subsidies granted by the public authorities—the Belgian State, the Province of Brabant and the City of Brussels—amounting to 18 million Belgian francs.
+The city's financial resources for public works were temporarily monopolised by the operation.
+Now in sole control of the works, the city had to rely on the sub-contractors working on the project to see it through to completion.

-The contract was signed on 15 June 1866, and the expropriation of the first 1,100 houses was completed in a few months.
+The expropriation procedure of the first 1,100 houses located on the route was long and laborious, requiring an individual assessment of each building.
 The gigantic work, involving thousands of workers, began on 13 February 1867.
-The river was temporarily diverted and much of the old city centre was opened up.
+From 1867 to 1871, the river was temporarily diverted and much of the old city centre was opened up.
+To prevent the water from rising with each shovel stroke, wells had to be installed at regular intervals, then the water pumped out to lower the water table below the apron.
 Excluding the important sewers built upriver and downriver in the adjacent suburbs, the covered section itself was 2.2 km in length.
 Constructed from bricks, the covering consisted of two parallel 6 m tunnels, and a set of two lateral drainage pipes, each taking in waste water from its respective side of the street.

-There were several technical difficulties that delayed the covering, many of which were due to the geology of Brussels, though they were not as bad as some engineers had forecast.
+There were several technical difficulties that delayed the covering, many of which were due to Brussels' geology, though they were not as bad as some engineers had forecast.
 The embezzlement scandal also caused a significant delay in construction, largely due to the change in control.
-The project was completed in 1871, with the municipal council ceremonially opening the reconstructed sluice gates on 30 November.
+In spite of this, the project was completed in 1871, with the municipal council ceremonially opening the reconstructed sluice gates on 30 November.
+The work's effectiveness was soon put to the test.
+After a minor flood was stopped in 1873, torrential rains in 1876 brought the river's flow to 85 m3 without apparent disturbances.